isieo/VMCBlendshapeInterceptor/README.md

 "camera_controls": {
    "MovementScript1": {  // Name of the movment script, use this in place of a Blendshape name in the Blendshape config to activate, values will be ignored in the blendshape config
-      "Loop": true,                 // restart from begining when all motion has been performed "TurnToHeadUseCameraSetting": false,
+      "Loop": true,                 // restart from begining when all motion has been performed "Movements": [                 //"Movements"        : Position description section of the moving camera.
-                                    //"TurnToHeadUseCameraSetting"
-                                                         : If the setting to point the camera at the HMD is true, match it with the camera body.
-                                                            If false, use the value in the Movements section.
-      "Movements": [                 //"Movements"        : Position description section of the moving camera.
          {
             "HeadBone": "Head",           // Name Of the Head Bone, you can change this to other body parts to override Head